silverstripe/silverstripe-userforms/docs/en/03_troubleshooting.md

 it then grabs the columns for the live database.
 It will create a backup of the table and then remove any columns that are surplus.

-To run the task, log in as an administrator and go to `https://example.com/dev/tasks/UserFormsColumnCleanTask` in your browser, or run `sake dev/tasks/UserFormsColumnCleanTask` from the command line.
+To run the task, log in as an administrator and go to `https://example.com/dev/tasks/userforms-column-clean` in your browser, or run `sake tasks:userforms-column-clean` from the command line.

 ## My CSV export times out or runs out of memory